tuachotu/pawvision/Readme.md

 # 🐾 PawVision

 **PawVision** is an iOS app that simulates how dogs perceive the world through their eyes.
-Powered by Core Image filters and real-time camera input, PawVision offers a fun and educational glimpse into "dog vision."
+Powered by Core Image filters and real-time camera input, PawVision offers a fun and educational glimpse into "dog vision.

 ---

-## 📱 Features
+## Features

 - Live camera filter simulating canine color vision
 - Simple and intuitive UI